Filing for Pandemic Unemployment Assistance (PUA)

 PUA Payment Update

-As part of efforts to combat recent fraudulent activity, the Pennsylvania Treasury Department (Treasury) and the Pennsylvania Department of Labor and Industry (L&I) are transitioning recipients of unemployment benefits under the Pandemic Unemployment Assistance (PUA) and the Federal Pandemic Unemployment Compensation (FPUC) programs to payment by electronic deposits on debit cards.
+As part of efforts to combat recent fraudulent activity, the Pennsylvania Treasury Department (Treasury) and the Pennsylvania Department of Labor and Industry (L&I) are arranging for all recipients of unemployment benefits under the Pandemic Unemployment Assistance (PUA) and the Federal Pandemic Unemployment Compensation (FPUC) programs to payment by electronic deposits on debit cards.

 PUA CLAIMANTS WHO ALREADY HAVE A U.S. BANK RELIACARD

-Treasury has already resumed making payments on debit cards for PUA claimants who previously received a U.S. Bank ReliaCard.1
+Treasury is currently making payments on debit cards for PUA claimants who previously received a U.S. Bank ReliaCard.1

-PUA CLAIMANTS WHO HAVE NOT REQUESTED A U.S. BANK RELIACARD
+PUA CLAIMANTS WHO HAVE NOT REQUESTED OR NOT YET RECEIVED A U.S. BANK RELIACARD

 ReliaCards, which provide a secure, reliable, and prompt method of delivering funds, are being mailed to you at this time.
-You should expect to receive your card starting from about June 19, 2020, until July 7, 2020.
+As additional claimants who have not yet received ReliaCards are approved, their information is forwarded to U.S. Bank for preparation and mailing of debit cards.
+You should expect to receive your card within about seven to ten days following the issuance of your initial payment by L&I.

 PUA Weekly Certification UpdatePUA claimants will notice a federally-required change in the weekly claim application for benefits, which was added to Pennsylvania’s PUA application on Friday, June 12.
 The U.S. Department of Labor requires individuals to certify for each week of PUA benefits claimed that they are unemployed for at least one of the COVID-19 reasons provided in Section 2102 of the CARES Act.